-In 2024, the net cash used in investing activities was primarily driven by higher loans and Card Member receivables outstanding.
+In 2024, the net cash used in investing activities was primarily driven by higher loans outstanding, partially offset by net maturities of investment securities and net proceeds received from the sale of Accertify.

-In 2023, the net cash used in investing activities was primarily driven by higher Card Member loans outstanding.
+In 2023, the net cash used in investing activities was primarily driven by higher Card Member loans and receivables outstanding, resulting from higher Card Member spending.